ktorio/ktor-documentation/topics/custom_plugins-base-api.md

 ## Create a plugin {id="create"}
 To create a custom plugin, follow the steps below:

-1. Create a plugin class and [declare a companion object](#create-companion) that implements [BaseApplicationPlugin](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.application/-base-application-plugin/index.html).
+1. Create a plugin class and [declare a companion object](#create-companion) that implements one of the following interfaces:
+   - [BaseApplicationPlugin](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.application/-base-application-plugin/index.html) if a plugin should work on an application level.
+   - [BaseRouteScopedPlugin](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.application/-base-route-scoped-plugin/index.html) if a plugin can be [installed to a specific route](Plugins.md#install-route).
 2. [Implement](#implement) the `key` and `install` members of this companion object.
 3. Provide a [plugin configuration](#plugin-configuration).
 4. [Handle calls](#call-handling) by intercepting the required pipeline phases.